Imam apologises for remarks on Christians and Jews

 - Posted 31 Mar 2017 15:59

-SINGAPORE: An imam under police investigation for allegedly making remarks against Christians and Jews during his Friday sermons at a mosque has apologised.
+SINGAPORE: An imam under police investigation for allegedly making remarks against Christians and Jews during his Friday sermon at a mosque has apologised.

 His lawyer Noor Marican said the imam made the apology at the Ministry of National Development building on Friday morning (Mar 31), in front of members of the Indian Muslim association and other religious council members.